Roger Ebert: Early life and education

-Regarding his early influences in film criticism, Ebert wrote in the 1998 parody collection Mad About the Movies:
+Ebert began taking classes at the University of Illinois Urbana-Champaign as an early-entrance student, completing his high school courses while also taking his first university class.
+After graduating from Urbana High School in 1960, he attended the University of Illinois and received his undergraduate degree in journalism in 1964.
+While there, Ebert worked as a reporter for The Daily Illini and served as its editor during his senior year while continuing to work for the News-Gazette.

-Ebert began taking classes at the University of Illinois at Urbana–Champaign as an early-entrance student, completing his high school courses while also taking his first university class.
-After graduating from Urbana High School in 1960, Ebert then attended and received his undergraduate degree in 1964.
-While at the University of Illinois, Ebert worked as a reporter for The Daily Illini and then served as its editor during his senior year while also continuing to work as a reporter for the News-Gazette of Champaign-Urbana, Illinois.
-(He had begun at the News-Gazette at age 15 covering Urbana High School sports.)
-His college mentor was Daniel Curley, who "introduced me to many of the cornerstones of my life's reading: "The Love Song of J. Alfred Prufrock", Crime and Punishment, Madame Bovary, The Ambassadors, Nostromo, The Professor's House, The Great Gatsby, The Sound and the Fury...
+His college mentor was Daniel Curley, who "introduced me to many of the cornerstones of my life's reading: 'The Love Song of J. Alfred Prufrock', Crime and Punishment, Madame Bovary, The Ambassadors, Nostromo, The Professor's House, The Great Gatsby, The Sound and the Fury ...
 He approached these works with undisguised admiration.
-We discussed patterns of symbolism, felicities of symbolism, motivation, revelation of character.
+We discussed patterns of symbolism, felicities of language, motivation, revelation of character.
 This was appreciation, not the savagery of deconstruction, which approaches literature as pliers do a rose."
-Years later, Ebert would coauthor The Perfect London Walk with Curley.
-At the Daily Illini Ebert befriended William Nack, who as a sportswriter would cover Secretariat.
-As an undergraduate, he was a member of the Phi Delta Theta fraternity and president of the U.S. Student Press Association.
-One of the first movie reviews he ever wrote was a review of La Dolce Vita, published in The Daily Illini in October 1961.
+One of his classmates was Larry Woiwode, who went on to be the Poet Laureate of North Dakota.
+At The Daily Illini Ebert befriended William Nack, who as a sportswriter would cover Secretariat.
+As an undergraduate, he was a member of the Phi Delta Theta fraternity and president of the United States Student Press Association.
+One of the first reviews he wrote was of La Dolce Vita, published in The Daily Illini in October 1961.